harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 This is perhaps the most hopeful lesson.
 Even when you feel like you're drowning, even when you think you're failing, even when impostor syndrome has convinced you that you're learning nothing, your brain is still absorbing information.
 You're building pattern recognition.
 You're developing problem-solving strategies.
 You're accumulating technical knowledge, even if you can't access it effectively in a high-stress environment.

-When I left that job, I genuinely believed I had wasted all that time learning nothing.
+I genuinely believed I had wasted all that time learning nothing.
 I was wrong.
 Within weeks of starting my next role, I found myself confidently discussing concepts that had seemed impossible before.
 I was implementing patterns I thought I'd failed to understand.
 The knowledge was there; it had just been locked away behind layers of anxiety and self-doubt.

+I remember the first time I architected an event-driven system in my next role.
+I designed the message contracts, set up the pub/sub infrastructure, implemented the domain models, all without constantly second-guessing myself.
+My manager was impressed.
+I was shocked.
+When had I learnt to do this?
+The answer was: during those painful months when I thought I was failing.

+The same thing happened with Domain-Driven Design.
+I found myself naturally thinking in terms of bounded contexts, aggregates, and domain events.
+I was applying CQRS patterns without having to constantly refer to documentation.
+The concepts that had seemed so opaque before were now intuitive.
+Not because I'd studied them intensively after leaving, but because I had absorbed them during my time in that environment, even though I didn't realise it at the time.

 Toxic environments don't just make you feel incompetent; they actively prevent you from recognising and demonstrating your competence.
 The knowledge is often there, buried under stress and fear.
-Once you remove the toxic environment, you'll likely be surprised by how much you actually learnt.
+Once you remove the environment, you'll likely be surprised by how much you actually learnt.

+Think of it like this: your brain was learning, but the environment was preventing you from accessing that learning effectively.
+It's like having files on your computer that you can't open because the application is corrupted.
+The data is there, intact and complete, but you can't access it.
+Change the environment, and suddenly you can access everything you've learnt.

 Trust that even in the worst situations, you're growing.
 The growth might not be visible until you're somewhere that allows you to demonstrate it, but it's happening.
 Your struggle wasn't wasted, even if it felt like it at the time.
+Every code review, every difficult conversation, every technical challenge was building your skills, even if you couldn't see it through the fog of anxiety and self-doubt.

+This is why I don't regret that experience, as painful as it was.
+I mean it nearly destroyed my career and it took months to rebuild my confidence.
+But it also gave me technical knowledge that accelerated my career trajectory once I was in an environment where I could actually use it.
+The learning happened; it just couldn't flourish until the conditions were right.

 ## To Anyone Currently Struggling

 If you're reading this and you're currently in a situation where you feel like an impostor, where you question whether you're good enough for this industry, I want you to know something: it might not be you.

-Yes, there are things you don't know.
-Yes, there are skills you need to develop.
+There may be things you don't know that someone at your level "should", and maybe there are skills you need to develop.
 But if you're in an environment where asking questions is met with frustration, where your attempts are dismissed, where you constantly feel inadequate despite your efforts, the problem might not be your competence.
 It might be your environment.

 I'm not saying you're perfect.
 I'm not saying you don't have things to learn.
 What I am saying is that learning requires psychological safety.
 It requires an environment where mistakes are treated as opportunities, not failures.
 Where questions are genuinely welcomed, not merely tolerated.